josephvoss/josephvoss.github.io/projects.md

 some problem using MPI on the HPC systems at TACC.
 I was taking Fluid Mechanics at the same time, and chose to replicated one of the labs we had completed about the development of laminar flow.
-With the MPI C++ bindings I wrote a basic simulation which depicted the flow of fluid through a 2 Dimensional pipe in the terms of the pressure and velocity of the fluid elements in a mesh.
+With the MPI C++ bindings I wrote a basic simulation which depicted the flow of fluid through a two dimensional channel in the terms of the pressure and velocity of the fluid elements in a mesh.
 This data was then exported to python to generate a matplotlib animation which shows how successive iterations changed the result of the simulation.